13th Waffen Mountain Division of the SS Handschar (1st Croatian): Operation Vollmond

 Operation Vollmond (Full Moon) was devised quickly after the reconnaissance battalion observed Partisan forces crossing the Tuzla–Zvornik road on the evening of 6 June 1944.
 Sauberzweig's aim was to assault from the east and north, pushing the advancing Partisan forces against the Drina.
 The German plan underestimated the strength of the Partisan "Western Column" and had placed only one battalion (I/28) on high ground in the Partisans' path.
-This battalion included many raw recruits, and was protecting two batteries of the artillery regiment, one of which (7/AR13) was deployed just east of Lopare.
+This battalion included many raw recruits and was protecting two batteries of the artillery regiment, one of which (7/AR13) was deployed just east of Lopare.

 Late on 7 June, the Partisans scattered I/28 and although II/28 was sent from Srebrenik to assist, the 16th Vojvodina Division surged forward against the positions of 7/AR13, which consisted of 80 men with four 150 mm guns and only one machine gun.
-After four hours fighting, and with half the battery's personnel dead, the artillerymen ran out of small arms ammunition and scattered into the forest.
+After four hours of fighting, and with half the battery's personnel dead, the artillerymen ran out of small arms ammunition and scattered into the forest.
 As a result of a counterattack by II/28 on the afternoon of 9 June and throughout 10 June, the 16th Vojvodina Division withdrew that afternoon and the battalion pursued both the "Western Column" and "Centre Column" south.
 The guns and vehicles of 7/AR13 had been destroyed by the Partisans before they withdrew and there were reports that the German dead at Lopare had been mutilated.
 The "Eastern Column" was stopped by the 27th Regiment and the last of the Partisan 3rd Corps was pushed back across the Spreča on 12 June.

 According to German accounts, Operation Vollmond cost the division 205 dead, 528 wounded and 89 missing.
 I/28 had been decimated, with only 180 men remaining.
 Sauberzweig claimed 3,000 Partisans were killed in this operation, but Phleps dismissed this as "a large exaggeration".
 According to one German after-action report, they had killed over 1,500 Partisans and captured large amounts of arms and ammunition.
 According to Partisan sources, the losses of the Partisan 3rd Corps were: